Supporting Domestic and International Boarding StudentsThursday, September 26, 2019

 Panel of Peers

 What information should you be providing to boarding students' parents?
 Which forms of communication are most effective?
-Hear from peers from Eaglebrook School, Northfield Mount Hermon School and The Bement School as they share their most successful strategies and facilitate a robust, full-group discussion.
+Hear from peers from Eaglebrook School and Northfield Mount Hermon School as they share their most successful strategies and facilitate a robust, full-group discussion.

 Metta Dael is Director of International Admission at Northfield Mount Hermon School.